Twisted Superfields: Experimental Implications

 \section{Experimental Implications}

-The model proposed in this paper is very different than the Standard Model.
-To truly define this model, more detailed calculations would need to be performed that are outside the scope of this paper.
+The model proposed in this paper is significantly different than the Standard Model.
+To definitively test this model, more detailed calculations would need to be performed that are outside the scope of this paper.
 But even in the absence of these calculations, a number of statements can be made about features (e.g. masses, couplings) the model would have to have in order to reproduce experimental data.

-The topics addressed in this section 5 are as follows.
-First, it is shown how the relatively light right-chiral neutrinos of this model may allow the model's muons and tau leptons to reproduce precision $e^+e^- \to Z/\gamma^* \to \mu^+\mu^-$ and $\tau^+\tau^-$ data, despite interactions with the Z boson that differ from the Standard Model.
-Next, it is shown that this same Z boson interaction could potentially help explain measurements of the anomalous magnetic moment of the muon.
-The next three subsections discuss the fourth charged lepton, the seventh quark, and the $Z'$ boson predicted by the model, along with recent experimental hints that could be interpreted as observations of these particles.
-Finally, there is a discussion about the remaining scalar particles predicted by the model.